Field of Screams (amusement park): History

-Brothers Gene and Jim Schopf opened the 35- acre attraction in 1993.
+Brothers Gene and Jim Schopf opened the 35-acre attraction in 1993.
 That year, the first attraction was launched on their family farm.

-In 1995, the second Field of Scream attraction, Den of Darkness was opened.
+In 1995, the second Field of Screams attraction, Den of Darkness was opened.
 It was converted from a farm barn.
 Also, the Pennsylvania Department of Labor and Industry together with the PA Department of Agriculture checked and approved the location.

 In 2002, the team of Field of Screams launched The Frightmare Asylum.

 More than a decade later, in 2013 (on Friday, September 13) the 4th Haunt attraction – Nocturnal Wasteland was presented.

 Areas and attractions

 Haunted Hayride

 The Haunted Hayride was Field of Screams' original attraction, with guests riding a 35-foot wagon for 20 minutes through a cornfield.
 Throughout the ride, there are different graphic displays and performances.
 In 2011, Hauntworld magazine considered the ride to be one of the top 5 attractions in America.

 Den of Darkness

 The second Field of Scream attraction, Den of Darkness opened in 1995.
-Den of Darkness is one of America’s original Haunted Houses that offers scare scenes and a physically interactive experience with actors and a mechanized interior.
+Den of Darkness is one of America's original Haunted Houses that offers scare scenes and a physically interactive experience with actors and a mechanized interior.